Barr clears Justice Dept. to investigate alleged voting irregularities as Trump makes unfounded fraud claims

 “You should absolutely expect an investigation or two to be announced, probably in Pennsylvania, and you should take it about as seriously” as the announcement Trump’s lawyer Rudolph W. Giuliani gave last week at Four Seasons Total Landscaping in Philadelphia, Levitt said.

-“This memo says to U.S. attorneys, if you want to engage in a desperate attempt to get attention, that’s OK, but unfortunately, the public should not take the announcement of such investigations seriously,” Levitt said.
+“This memo says to U.S. attorneys, if you want to engage in a desperate attempt to get attention, that’s okay, but unfortunately, the public should not take the announcement of such investigations seriously,” Levitt said.

 Before Monday, the Justice Department had issued just one public statement on Trump’s broad allegations of fraud.
 Kerri Kupec, a Justice Department spokeswoman, told reporters, “The Department of Justice pursues all actionable information it receives and, as is always the case, encourages anyone who suspects a federal crime to report it to their local FBI office.”